Island-Innovators-Bahamas/island-innovators-bahamas.github.io/README.md

 Live site:
 https://islandinnovatorsbahamas.com

-Island Innovators Bahamas is a selective music performance and production intensive in Nassau, Bahamas.
+Island Innovators Bahamas is a youth initiative facilitating STEAM programs, workshops, and community events in Nassau, Bahamas.

 This repository contains the source code for the program’s official website.